This article describes attributes available in all forms.

 Creation date #

-A date and time field is automatically filled out by the system.
+The system automatically fills out a date and time field.
 The field contains the date of the document creation.
 The user cannot edit this field.
 Offers standard field configuration.

 Modification date #

-A date and time field is automatically filled out by the system.
+The system automatically fills out a date and time field.
 The field contains the date of the last document modification.
 The user cannot edit this field.
 Offers standard field configuration.

 Title #

-A title field is automatically filled out by the system.
+The system automatically fills out a title field.
 The field contains the name of the document and the path in the menu.
 The user cannot edit this field.
 Specific conditions to set are:

 Is dynamic value – Dynamic value is always computed and its value isn’t stored in the database.

-Dynamic evaluated value – Value is computed on document creation, at document opening or dependent field value change.
+Dynamic evaluated value – Value is computed on document creation, at document opening, or dependent field value change.
+In the example, the Title will show a Signature from the document.

 How do delete a field on the form? #